iTecs IT Outsourcing and Support Blog

 With Zoom, there is a little-known option to run in the browser.
 The default however, is to download and run the client which creates a security risk.
 Again, users will choose the option of least resistance or the one put in front of them.
 Encryption can also be turned on, but again, it has to be chosen by the user.

 SafeVchat has multi-level user management so admins can have more control over what’s happening.

 Users can be provisioned directly from the portal, via a file import, or directly from Active Directory.
 Auditing reports are available as well.

 It is difficult to know what user data, customer data, or company secrets are discussed in video conferences hosted by your users on another platform.
 Keep important information safe by using a secure video conferencing platform.
 SafeVchat has been built from the ground up as a secure video conferencing solution with well-thought-out features from the start that enable and guide the user to best practices for security, so they don’t have to choose.

-iTecs Outsourcing, LLC, an IT MSP, cloud hosting, and cybersecurity firm, has officially entered into a distribution partnership with StrikeForce Technologies, Inc.Read More
+iTecs Outsourcing, LLC, an IT MSP, cloud hosting, and cybersecurity firm based out of Dallas that works with companies across the United States, has officially entered into a reseller partnership with CoSoSys, an IT security company that developed the Endpoint Protector software suite.Read More